 Shane Bufano, Middle School Math Teacher

-Shane is a part time Math Teacher in the Delta (middle school) classroom.
+Shane teaches math in the Delta (middle school) classroom.
 He has been very active in education as a teacher and a coach for the past decade.

-Outside of the school setting Shane is a very successful soccer coach in the area.
-Shane is a member of the coaching staff for the Saint Michaels College Women’s Soccer team.
+Outside of the school setting, Shane is a very successful soccer coach in the area.
+He’s a member of the coaching staff for the Saint Michael’s College Women’s Soccer Team.
 Shane is also the director of coaching for Queen City Football Club, which he founded in 2011, having developed it to incorporate 20 teams between U-7 and U-19, with more than 330 boys and girls in the program.
 He holds several coaching certifications such as: a United States Soccer Federation “D” License and both a Director of Coaching Diploma and a Goalkeeping Diploma from the National Soccer Coaches Association of America

-In 2013, Bufano was named Vermont Soccer Association (VSA) Girls Coach of the Year for club soccer with his U-16 Queen City FC girls’ team.
+In 2013, Shane was named Vermont Soccer Association (VSA) Girls Coach of the Year for club soccer with his U-16 Queen City FC girls’ team.

 Amy Carlson, Preschool Lead Teacher